KaiserMighty/SFSUGameDev/README.md

 ```
 Then, you can follow the steps from "updating" to copy over an optimized production build into the droplet.

+**Note: "domain" is a placeholder for your custom domain, make sure you replace it in all terminal commands going forward**
-Next, set up a configuration file for this server by running `sudo nano /etc/nginx/sites-available/react-app`
+Next, set up a configuration file for this server by running `sudo nano /etc/nginx/sites-available/domain.com`
-This will open a text editor, paste the contents below making sure to change `domain`
+This will open a text editor, paste the contents below
 ```
 server {
     listen 80;
     server_name domain.com www.domain.com;

     root /var/www/react-app;
-    index index.html index.htm;
+    index index.html;

     location / {
         try_files $uri /index.html;
     }

-    error_page 404 /index.html;

-    location ~ /\.ht {
-        deny all;
 }
-}
 ```
-Enable this new configuration by running `sudo ln -s /etc/nginx/sites-available/react-app /etc/nginx/sites-enabled/`
+Enable this new configuration by running `sudo ln -s /etc/nginx/sites-available/domain.com /etc/nginx/sites-enabled/`
 You can also optionally delete the default config with `sudo rm /etc/nginx/sites-enabled/default`

 To ensure the system has the correct permissions for these, I had to run the two lines below: